novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-129.md

 After all, dreams are free.

-Son Jung-ui wasn’t someone who couldn't prioritize if given something else.
+Son Jung-yi wasn’t someone who couldn't prioritize if given something else.

 "Logistics infrastructure is good.
 But isn't the network infrastructure more lacking?"